mohasan99/WeatherDataAppEF/README.md

   - Warmest → coldest indoor days
   - Driest → most humid indoor days
   - Indoor mold risk ranking

+## Mold Risk Index
+- We created a simple mold risk index based on average humidity and temperature:
+- Days with humidity < 75% or temperature < 0°C are treated as zero risk
+  - For all other days, risk is calculated as:
+(avgHumidity - 70) * (avgTemperature / 10)

+This means higher humidity and higher temperature both increase mold growth potential.

 ## Data Handling
 - Imports data from TempFuktData.csv